ansys/pydyna/docker/pre/README.rst

 Build the Docker image for the ``pre`` service
 ==============================================

-You must build the Docker image for the PyDNA ``pre`` service and then run the image as a container.
+You must build the Docker image for the PyDYNA ``pre`` service and then run the image as a container.

 Prerequisites